Maricopa County Sheriff's Office: Specialized units

 In addition to patrolling the unincorporated areas, the Maricopa County Sheriff's Office is responsible for patrolling the lakes and waterways in the recreational areas within the county.
 The Lake Patrol Division is responsible for law enforcement services in the recreational areas of Tonto National Forest and Lake Pleasant Regional Park.
 This area includes Saguaro, Canyon, Apache, Bartlett and Horseshoe Lakes as well as the Lower Salt and Verde River recreational areas, Four Peaks, Superstition, Mazatzals, Camp Creek and Seven Springs recreational and wilderness areas.
 The total area of responsibility is over 1000 sqmi, which are visited by an estimated 1.5 million people every year.

-Lake Patrol Division deputy sheriffs operate four-wheel-drive vehicles, all-terrain vehicles, patrol boats, jet skis and an air boat.
+Lake Patrol Division Deputy Sheriffs operate four-wheel-drive vehicles, all-terrain vehicles, patrol boats, jet skis, and air boats.
 All are certified Emergency Medical Technicians and several are Paramedics.
 The division also has a detective section which investigates crimes, deaths and boating accidents on the lakes and rivers.
+The Lake Patrol Division also has a highly specialized dive team which provides underwater recovery services throughout the county.